 - negative emissions stored thanks to CCUS and natural carbon sinks;

 - for the denominator: the quantity of energy sold, knowing that electricity is placed on an equal footing with fossil fuels by taking into account the average capacity factor and average efficiency ratio.

-The Group intends to reduce its carbon intensity by 15% between 2015, the date of the Paris agreement, and 2030.
+The Group intends to reduce its carbon intensity by 15% between 2015, the date of the Paris agreement, and 2030 and by 40% by 2040.
 This undertaking represents a responsible contribution by Total to the Paris agreement targets and it also enables the Group to fulfill its mission to supply to as many people as possible a more affordable, more available and cleaner energy.